Gaucher disease type 1 is a rare, progressive condition with many differentsymptoms. However, it can be managed appropriately.

 Shorter life span and an increased risk of cancer

-When talking to children about Gaucher disease, the most important thing is to reassure them that illness does not change who they are.
+When talking to children about Gaucher disease type 1, the most important thing is to reassure them that illness does not change who they are.

 Answer questions according to maturity level